Second cabinet of Bjarni Benediktsson

 The Second cabinet of Bjarni Benediktsson, nicknamed “The government of exhaustion” (Þreytustjórnin) or “The government of dancing chairs” (Stólastjórnin), was formed on 9 April 2024, following the resignation of Katrín Jakobsdóttir to run in the presidential election.
 The cabinet was led by Bjarni Benediktsson of the Independence Party, who previously served as Prime Minister of Iceland in 2017.

-The cabinet is a coalition government consisting of the Independence Party, the Left-Green Movement and the Progressive Party.
+The cabinet was a coalition government consisting of the Independence Party, the Left-Green Movement and the Progressive Party.
 Together they hold 38 of the 63 seats in the Parliament of Iceland and served as a majority government.
 There were twelve ministers in the cabinet, five from the Independence Party, three from the Left-Green Movement, and four from the Progressive Party.

-On 13 October 2024, Benediktsson announced that the government is to be dissolved and new elections to be called on 30 November, pending final approval from the President.
+On 13 October 2024, Bjarni announced that the government is to be dissolved and new elections to be called on 30 November, pending final approval from the President.
 He cited disagreements between the governing parties on issues such as immigration and energy as the reason for ending the governing coalition.
 Additionally, the Left-Green Movement withdrew from the government four days later.
+The government was defeated at the election and Bjarni resigned from the Althing.

 Cabinet

-The Cabinet is composed as follows:
+The Cabinet was composed as follows: